 Q. Does PRIO accept interns?

-PRIO has occasionally accepted interns in the past, and we are still in principle willing to consider open applications that are sent to us.
+Detailed answer: PRIO has occasionally accepted interns in the past, and we are still in principle willing to consider open applications that are sent to us.
 There are no application forms or deadlines, and candidates (or the academic institute to which they are affiliated) will ideally have made contact with the leader of a specific project that they are interested in working with.
-A list of active projects can be found here (PRIO) and here (CSCW).
+The website holds a list of ongoing projects.

 Our ability to take on an intern depends on the availability of office space, the capacity and interest of a relevant programme or project manager who would provide them with supervision, and the overriding issue of funding, as with the other positions.
 Internship positions are also subject to an overhead charge which needs to be covered by external sources.